shyam-185/FUZZERS-FALL2024-SQA/REPO.md

 - A Git Hook was created to automatically scan for security weaknesses in the project whenever a Python file is modified and committed.

 #### 4.b.
 Fuzzing
-- The `fuzz.py` script was implemented to test five  Python methods of our choosing.
-The goal of this was to have any bugs that were caught reported and for scans to be run through GitHub Actions.
+- The `fuzz.py` script was implemented to test five methods of our choosing which are:
+Method 1 - getFileLength from: /MLForensics-farzana/empirical/dataset.stats.py
+Method 2 getGeneralStats from: /MLForensics-farzana/empirical/dataset.stats.py
+Method 3 - dumpContentIntoFile from: MLForensics-farzana/mining/git.repo.miner.py
+Method 4 - getPythonCount from: MLForensics-farzana/mining/git.repo.miner.py
+Method 5 - giveTimeStamp from: MLForensics-farzana/FAME-ML/main.py

+For each method 3-5 test cases were created for fuzzing, common tests were None value or empty strings.

 #### 4.c.
 Forensic Logging
 - Forensic logging was added to five methods: